graysonpike/sdlgl-tank-game/README.md

 # sdlgl-tank-game
-A top-down tank combat game written in my game engine, SDLGL
+A top-down tank combat game written in C++ using SDLGL